 - Exclude commas and apostrophes

 Automatically generated paths will differ depending on the content type of the page, the menu link title, and the page title.

-For example, if you create a Basic Page or Landing Page called "Graduate Program" and place it in the menu as a child of your existing "Academics" landing page, the path for the page will become /academics/graduate-program.
+For example, if you create a Basic Page or Landing Page titled "Graduate Program Information" with a menu link title of "Graduate Program" and place it in the menu as a child of an existing landing page titled "Academics" with menu link title "Academics", the path for the new page will become /academics/graduate-program.
 If you don't place pages of these types in the menu, a path for them will likely not be automatically generated and will default to the system path of /node/[node_id].
 In this case you should manually enter a path that's appropriate for the page.

 How are Paths Changed?